-Health Assessments
+Health Assessments and Immunizations

-In order to provide the best educational experience, school personnel must understand your child's health needs.
 Connecticut General Statutes (Secs.
-10-204a and 10-206) require that each child receive appropriate immunizations and a complete health assessment by a legally qualified practitioner of medicine, an advanced practice registered nurse, or a physician assistant, prior to entering kindergarten, 7th, and 10th grades.
+10-204a and 10-206) require that each student

+- Receive appropriate immunizations - Complete health assessment by a legally qualified practitioner of medicine, an advanced practice registered nurse, or a physician assistant, prior to entering kindergarten, 7th, and 10th grades.

 Students may be withheld from starting these grades if the proper health assessment and immunization record is not provided to the school nurse before the start of the school year.

-Exemptions: A medical exemption for an immunization requires a qualified health care provider to complete the appropriate Department of Public Health form stating that there is a medical contraindication for that vaccine based on the student's health condition.

-A religious exemption for an immunization requires the parent/guardian complete of the Department of Public Health form according to Public Act 15-174.
-ACES does not permit the school nurse to sign as a witness acknowledging the validity of a student's religious exemption for any required immunizations.
+Sports: Any student participating in an intramural or interscholastic sports program must have a pre-participation health assessment, completed annually, within one year prior to the first try-outs or training session for the sport or sports

-ACES recommends that students have a comprehensive physical exam (Well Child Visit) by their Primary Care Provider (PCP) or Medical Home every year.
+Additionally, ACES recommends that students have a comprehensive physical exam (Well Child Visit) by their Primary Care Provider (PCP) or Medical Home every year.